 Please note that some translations using Google Translate may not be accurately represented and downloaded documents cannot be translated.
 Dana-Farber assumes no liability for inaccuracies that may result from using this third-party tool, which is for website translation and not clinical interactions.
 You may request a live medical interpreter for a discussion about your care.

-Should you participate in a clinical trial?
 Participating in a clinical trial is a very personal decision, and a choice that is completely yours to make.
 If it feels right to you, there are several good reasons to participate:

 Speak to your doctor about your clinical trial options.
 Learn more about clinical trials and whether participating in a clinical trial is right for you.

-Research advances A study by the Cancer and Aging Research Group, co-authored by Rachel A. Freedman, MD, MPH, resulted in a new tool to help predict which older breast cancer patients
+A study by the Cancer and Aging Research Group, co-authored by Rachel A. Freedman, MD, MPH, resulted in a new tool to help predict which older breast cancer patients

 who are about to begin chemotherapy are likely to experience severe side effects.
 This work confirmed that understanding patients' overall health can help predict who may have more side effects, enabling physicians to better support these patients.

 Dr. Freedman has also examined patterns of care and survival for older patients with breast cancer and is committed to improving upon what we know about this disease.

 Although older patients can participate in almost any clinical trial, we also have several clinical trials dedicated to this group of patients.
 These are some of the clinical trials